lmeller-git/nblfq/README.md

 An atomic wait-free MPMC queue based on the NBLFQ algorithm.

-This repository provides mutliple queue implementations, along with different `Slot` types.
+This repository provides multiple queue implementations with different storage and allocation strategies.

-Slots determine how data is stored and updated.
-Currently only `TaggedPtr64` and `TaggedPtr128` are supported.
-`TaggedPtr64` and `TaggedPtr128` are only usable when storing pointers or small values, which are marked using `PtrLike`.
-`PtrLike` is implemented for some widely used pointers, but may also be implemented on your own types.
+All queues in this repository are safe to use in a concurrent context and will never block the calling thread.

+## Queue variants

+- **Static queues**: fixed-capacity queues backed by static storage
+- **Allocated queues**: fixed-capacity queues backed by dynamically allocated storage, only available on fature `alloc`
-To store arbitrary types, a pooled variant of all queues is available on feature `pool`.
+- **Pooled Queues**: variants of other queues, which may store arbitrary types, only available on feature `pool`

+Non-pooled queues store items in atomically updated slots, restricting the stored items to small, pointer-like values.

 ## Usage